 Public Sector Accounting Board

-Rod lives in Toronto.
+Charles-Antoine lives in Ottawa.

 Andrew Newman is an Audit Partner with KPMG and leads their Public Sector Audit Practice.
 He is responsible for audit and accounting services provided to the federal government, municipalities, higher-educational institutions, hospitals, school boards and other government organizations.
 Andrew also leads KPMG’s Canadian Education Practice (including universities, colleges and school boards) and is their Canadian representation on the Executive Committee of KPMG’s Global Center of Excellence for Education.